cisagov/prescup-challenges/pc4/team/round3-a-round-orange/solution/README.md

 </entry>
 ```

 It seems we don't have access to read this file.
-Let's see what can we do.

 ![img-27](./img/img-27.png)

-3. Once again, feel free to explore different commands you want but, for this solution guide, we will go straight to the point.
-There's two things you should've notice in the steps above.
-First, you couldn't read the contents of `employee_list.txt` and, you found that the only IP that returned a value was `20.20.20.53`.
-We must find a way to escalate our privileges to be able to perform more useful commands.
-Let's look for a way to exploit this.
-Let's see if we can find any other vulnerabilities on the system we currently are (`space-tips`).
+3. Once again, feel free to explore different commands you want.
+However, for this solution guide, we will get straight to the point.
+You would have noticed two things: you couldn't read the contents of `employee_list.txt` *and* you found the only IP that returned a value was `20.20.20.53`.
+We must find a way to escalate our privileges to be able to perform more useful commands.Let's see if we can find any other vulnerabilities on the system we currently are (`space-tips`).

 4. The other vulnerability that can be found in this system is an SUID given to the `grep` command.
 You can find this by doing the following payload back in BurpSuite: